brekc/No-License-Required-Zonal-Statistics-With-GeoPandas/Scripts/README.md

 ## ArcGIS Python Environment Setup

 Configure an ArcGIS Python environment to include GeoPandas and Rasterio before trying the Python scripts.
-You can add GeoPandas, Rasterio, and other packages to a base ArcGIS Python environment with the [Deep Learning Libraries Installers for ArcGIS](https://github.com/Esri/deep-learning-frameworks) or create a new environment.
+You can add GeoPandas, Rasterio, and other packages to a default ArcGIS Python environment with the [Deep Learning Libraries Installers for ArcGIS](https://github.com/Esri/deep-learning-frameworks) or create a new environment.
 If you want to create a new Python environment through ArcGIS Pro:

 1. **Clone the base environment**\
 Settings &rarr; Package Manager &rarr; Enviornment Manager &rarr; Clone arcgispro-py3 &rarr; Save the enviornment to ..\ESRI\conda\envs\arcgispro-py3-clone or ..\anaconda3\envs